Mindfulness

 Carolyn McCarthy

-Carolyn offers classes in the hopes of moving us, individually and collectively, toward healing, wholeness, and love.
+Carolyn teaches in the hopes of moving us, individually and collectively, toward healing, wholeness, and love.
 Zest, warmth and wit enliven her teaching.
 Core practices: sitting meditation, time outside, solo living room dance parties.

-• Trainings and retreats with Chris Germer, Michelle Johnson, Tuere Sala, Heather Sundberg, David Treleaven, and many others.
+- Trainings and retreats with Chris Germer, Joseph Goldstein, Kamala Masters, Michelle Johnson, Tuere Sala, David Treleaven, and many others.